biglizards/PyOpenAL/README.md

 PyOpenAL provides OpenAL bindings for python as well as an interface to them.

-It also provides a simple way to play WAVE and even OGG Vorbis, OGG Opus and FLAC files, the latter ones if used together with [PyOgg](https://github.com/Zuzu-Typ/PyOgg).
+It also provides a simple way to play WAVE and - if [PyOgg](https://github.com/Zuzu-Typ/PyOgg) is installed - even OGG Vorbis, OGG Opus and FLAC files.

 You can install it using the PyPI:

 	pip install PyOpenAL

-PyOpenAL requires a dynamic OpenAL library (e.g. OpenAL32.dll).
+PyOpenAL requires a shared OpenAL library (e.g. OpenAL32.dll), one of which the Windows distributions already come with ([OpenAL Soft](http://kcat.strangesoft.net/openal.html) by kcat).
-You can use the [official OpenAL library](http://www.openal.org/) (deprecated) or the much better sounding [OpenAL Soft library](http://kcat.strangesoft.net/openal.html), which is still actively developed (or any other OpenAL compatible library).
+You can use the [official OpenAL library](http://www.openal.org/) (deprecated) or any other compatible library, like the aforementioned [OpenAL Soft library](http://kcat.strangesoft.net/openal.html), which is still actively developed.

 PyOpenAL provides OpenAL bindings, as you would find them in C++, meaning you can follow any [OpenAL C++ tutorial](http://www.openal.org/documentation/) with Python.
 OpenAL's methods expect C types as arguments, which means you will have to convert Python's types to C types using [ctypes](https://docs.python.org/3/library/ctypes.html) if you want to use them directly.